 Greater Des Moines (DSM) offers many diverse vantage points and backdrops for live shots, interviews, b-roll and more.
 This list is a sampling of what the region has to offer.
-For more information and ideas, contact Courtney Shaw, Vice President of Communications at the Greater Des Moines Partnership.
+For more information and ideas, contact Courtney Shaw, Senior Vice President of Communications at the Greater Des Moines Partnership.

 Iowa State Capitol